-Assignments and Assessments Percentage of overall grade # of Activities Total Percentage of Final Grade

-Discussion Questions 20% Varies 20 %

-Response Paragraphs 20% 5 20 %

-Essays 50% Character Analysis Literary Criticism Review Literary Research Paper 50 %

-Final Exam 10% 10%

-1 otal Points/Percentage Possible 100 %
+Assignments and Assessments Percentage of overall grade # of Activities Total Percentage of Final Grade Discussion Questions/Other Assignments 20% Varies 20 % Response Paragraphs 20% 5 20 % Essays 50% Character Analysis Literary Criticism Review Literary Research Paper 50 % Final Exam 10% 10% 1 Total Points/Percentage Possible 100 %

-Activities/Assignme ents
+Activities/Assignments

 - Discussion Question Responses (10 points each) -We will read several short stories this semester, and I will post discussion prompts for most of them.
 Your response can explore the social or psychological significance of the story as well as respond to the literary elements.
 These responses take the place of classroom discussion and are expected to be well written and substantive.
 These count as 20% of your grade.
-Response Paragraphs (100 points each) Five times throughout the semester, you will respond to a writing prompt related to the readings and a literary element from Chapter 1 in Writing about Literature.
-These should be more substantive than the discussion question responses and will be worth 20% of the final grade. - Major Essays Students will write three essays throughout the semester, and these will count for 50% of the final grade. - Character Analysis (200 points: 100 points content/100 points grammar) - Literary Criticism Review (100 points) - Literary Research Paper (250 points: 100 points content/100 points grammar/50 points MLA)
+In addition, this category may include other assigned classroom work that does not fall into any of the other categories.
+This work may include working thesis statements, working outlines, and peer review responses, among other assignments. - Response Paragraphs (100 points each) Five times throughout the semester, you will respond to a writing prompt related to the readings and a literary element from Chapter 1 in Writing about Literature.
+These should be more substantive than the discussion question responses and will be worth 20% of the final grade.

+- Major Essays Students will write three essays throughout the semester, and these will count as 50% of the final grade. - Character Analysis (200 points: 100 points content/100 points grammar) - Literary Criticism Review (100 points) - Literary Research Paper (250 points: 100 points content/100 points grammar/50 points MLA)

-The central focus of this research paper will be one or more of the elements of fiction, along with the theme, of two or more of the short stories we have read.
+The central focus of the research paper will be one or more of the elements of fiction, along with the theme of one or more of the short stories read.
 In addition, you may select to explore the historical, social, or psychological context of a particular story.
 If you find that you like a particular author, you might compare/contrast the themes, characters, symbols used in two or more stories by that author.
-There are many things you can do with this essay that we'll discuss when the time comes.
 This will be a 4- to 6-page paper and will include a Works Cited page with at least four secondary sources.
+RESEARCH PAPERS THAT DO NOT INCLUDE IN-TEXT CITATIONS AND/OR A COMPLETE WORKS CITED PAGE WILL NOT BE ACCEPTED FOR GRADING.

-Final Exam (100 points) - Online students will take this online with a time restriction (unless otherwise instructed-I may have to require you to take the Final Exam at the Texarkana College Testing Center).
+■ Final Exam (100 points) - Online students will take this online with a time restriction (unless otherwise instructed-I may have to require you to take the Final Exam at the Texarkana College Testing Center).
 The final exam counts as 10% of your final grade.